-- Enter the event: Sounds obvious.
+Enter the event: Sounds obvious.
 Of course you have to enter.
 But don’t leave it to the last minute!
-The Lingoda Language Sprint, like any popular sporting event has a limited number of places.
-If you don’t want to miss out, or end up on the waiting list, makes sure you secure your place now.
+The Lingoda Language Sprint, like any popular sporting event, has a limited number of places.
+But worry not, there is always a waiting list!

-- Prepare your apologies!
-It’s going to be a busy three months, whether you’re running every day or learning a language.
+Prepare your apologies!
+It’s going to be a busy two months, whether you’re running every day or learning a language.
 Rehearse your excuses for when you aren’t able to make a social event.
 The sprint comes first!